MiquelNasarre/FourierS1/README.md

 ### Drawing
 The drawing tool is mostly how you are supposed to design functions with the program.
 It is pretty straight forward and easy to use.
-You just press the *Draw* button and draw any shape you want in the complex plane using the mouse, once you're done press enter and the program will compute everything and display it as a function.
+You just press the *Draw* button and draw any shape you want in the complex plane using the mouse.
+Once you're done, press enter and the program will compute everything and display it as a function.

-To see the points you have drawn just click on the shom button, then the points stored on the *Fourier* class will be displayed.
+To see the points you have drawn just click on the *Show* button, then the points stored on the *Fourier* class will be displayed.
 You can also modify the number of points you want using the Points input on the top of the menu bar.

-Now how does it work?
-Once you press the draw button, every time you are pressing the left button of the mouse and the mouse position changes it records a new location in an array.
-Once all the locations are recorded and you press enter the program considers every location is evenly spaced in time, and it distributes the function points accordingly.
+Now, how does it work?
+Once you press the *Draw* button, every time you are pressing the left button of the mouse and the mouse position changes it records a new location in an array.
+Once all the locations are recorded and you press *Enter*, the program considers every location is evenly spaced in time, and it distributes the function points accordingly.

-This assumption greatly simplifies the math in the paper, since all of the points are evenly spaced, every time we compute
+This assumption greatly simplifies the math in the paper, since all of the points are evenly spaced.
+Every time we compute
 $t_{i+1} -t_i$ it will just be $\frac{2\pi}{N}$ where $N$ is the total number of points.
 So the formulas we will be using will be simplified using this equality.

-For computing the actual coefficients, after choosing which ones to compute, which will be discussed in the following section, and centering the figure in order that the first coefficient is $0$, it uses the modified formula from the paper
+For computing the actual coefficients, after choosing which ones to compute $-$ which will be discussed in the following section $-$ and centering the figure in order that the first coefficient is $0$, it uses the modified formula from the paper

 $$
 f_n \approx \frac{1}{N} \sum_{i=0}^{N-1} \frac{z_i+z_{i+1}}{2} \overline{\psi_n} \left( 2\pi \frac{i + 1/2}{N} \right)